a-kalkovets/todo_test/README.md

 - To change title of todo list just click on him
 - To change status of task just click on a status of the task
 - To delete task click on the status and click on "Delete" button
 - To change task color you need to click on a color dot and select new color

+##Test user
+username: `shikachi`
+password: `TqSqDiDur9bFz5a`